 Awarded the AV® Preeminent™ Rating by Martindale-Hubbell®, the country’s leading legal directory.
 He achieved the highest possible rating (5.0 out of 5.0).
 The rating is awarded to less than five percent of all attorneys across the United States.
 This designation is a widely respected mark of achievement; it differentiates an attorney from his or her competition.
 The Martindale-Hubbell® Peer Review Ratings™ are an objective indicator of an attorney’s high ethical standards and professional ability, generated from evaluations of attorneys by other members of the bar and the judiciary.
 The AV® Preeminent™ Rating is the highest possible rating given by LexisNexis Martindale, and is established on a peer-review basis.
 It signifies that Mr. Williams has been rated as having the best possible scores for legal abilities and ethical standards.
 It is a nationally-recognized acknowledgment of an attorney’s accomplishments and skills, and is known to position him or her among the elite practitioners in the country.

-Mr. Williams was awarded a Top Attorney Rating by Fort Worth, Texas Magazine in 2014 and 2015.
-He is listed as one of Tarrant County’s Top Lawyers in Fort Worth, Texas Magazine, 2002, Insurance Defense category.
+Mr. Williams has been voted by his peers and awarded the Top Attorney Rating by Fort Worth, Texas Magazine in 2014, 2015, 2016 and 2017.
+He is also listed as one of Tarrant County’s Top Lawyers in Fort Worth, Texas Magazine, 2002, Insurance Defense category.

 He was also awarded a “Superb” Rating by AVVO (a perfect score of 10.0 out of 10.0), a Top Attorney rating calculated using a mathematical model that evaluates relevant data in an attorney’s profile, including experience, disciplinary history, professional achievements, client reviews, peer reviews and industry recognition .The rating system periodically collects background data from multiple sources, including state bar associations, court records, lawyer websites, and other information, and is considered a premier consumer dedicated attorney rating system.